charnley/no-setup/README.md

 1) Download 'Ubuntu Minimal CD' from [https://help.ubuntu.com/community/Installation/MinimalCD](https://help.ubuntu.com/community/Installation/MinimalCD).
-I recommend 12.04 because of LTS (Long Term Support).
+I recommend 12.04 because of its LTS (Long Term Support).
 Install it on your computer.

+Now you have a nice clean setup.
+No display, no nothing.
+Enjoy that for a few seconds, then go to the next step.

 2) Install git